toucansites/try-o-template/contents/posts/new-navigation/index.md

 # Create a Custom Page in Navigation

-Adding a custom page is a great way to expand your site's functionality by including pages like "Contact Us," "FAQ," or any other static content.
+Adding a custom page is a great way to enhance your site’s functionality by including pages like ‘Contact Us,’ ‘FAQ,’ or other static content.
 Follow the steps below to create a custom page and add it to the navigation menu in **Try-O-Theme**.

 ---

 ### Step 1: Edit the Navigation Menu

 1. Open the **src/contents/index.yaml** file in your project directory.
-   - This file controls the navigation menu displayed on your site.
+   - This file manages the navigation menu displayed on your site.

 2. Add a new entry under the `navigation` section for your custom page.
 Example:

    ```
    navigation:
      - label: "About"